-Ways to Beat the Heat This Summer
+Ways to Beat the Heat in Florida

 It’s no secret that Florida is known for its sunshine, warm temperatures and outdoor living.
 But when the sun becomes too much, sometimes you have to head indoors.
 As you age, it gets harder for your body to produce sweat and can cause you to overheat.
 Whether you’re looking for places to go with friends or fun ways to entertain visiting grandchildren, look no further.